How can I tell if my website is being attacked?

 If you're an Acquia customer, and you expect a high traffic event, you can create an Acquia Support ticket.
 Include as much information as possible about the website, date and time for the event, and expected amount of traffic.

 If you're experiencing an unexpected high-traffic event, the cause could be a DDoS (distributed denial of service) attack or a scan by a bot or crawler.
 These will generally look like repeated requests against one or more ports or URLs on your server, by one or a group of IP addresses.

 How to find a scan

 The most obvious place to find repeated requests to a particular part of your website or server is to check the Apache

 access.log.
 This file generally records every attempt to access a file or path for the website.
-See Errors in the Apache access log for suggestions on finding errors or accesses.
+See Searching the error logs to troubleshoot problems for suggestions on finding errors and traffic trends.

 Specific things to look for